Advice for First Time Home Buyers

 Preparation for Buying Your First Home

-When you're ready to buy your first home it's important to do your homework in advance.
 Buying a first home is much different than it once was.
 There is no longer any need to waste time aimlessly driving through neighborhoods looking for For Sale signs.
-Also, the internet has improved dramatically so house hunters can be reasonably sure they are actually viewing recent listings of homes for sale, as opposed to homes sold months or even years in the past.
+The internet has improved dramatically so house hunters can be reasonably sure they are actually viewing recent listings of homes for sale, as opposed to homes sold months or even years in the past.
 In fact, we have a terrific, free home search app that works GREAT on all hand held mobile and tablet devices.
-It's the perfect solution for anyone buying or selling a home.
+It’s the perfect solution for anyone buying or selling a home.

-The first and best advice we can offer is to select your realtor sooner rather than later.
-Yeah, we know you might not want to speak with an agent until you are further along, but an experienced local realtor will meet with you in advance, help you plan and SAVE a ton of time.
-Tap or click on the Choosing Representation topic to find all the information needed when choosing your agent.
+Early Agent Selection: The first and best advice we can offer is to select your realtor sooner rather than later.
+Yeah, we know you might not want to speak with an agent until you are further along, but we promise it will be worth it.
+First, we meet with you in advance, answer any questions and help you plan.
+This will save a good amount of time moving forward.

 Consider Your Needs Now AND in the Future